eikeschuett/dMaps_SLV/README.md

 ```

 ## Prepare data, run deltaMaps and visualize the results
 dMaps_utils.py contains all functions required to download and preprocess the AVISO (or any other) dataset, run deltaMaps, visualize the results and apply the proposed heuristic by [Falasca et al. 2019](https://doi.org/10.1029/2019MS001654) to identify the optimal value for the neighborhood size (k).
-In dMaps_utils.py all functions are defined first and then a code example is provided.
+In dMaps_utils.py all functions are defined and a code example is provided.

 ### Download and preprocessing of data
 To make it easier to download and preprocess the data, use the following functions: